April 5, 2006 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2006-04-05/

 For more information about the delegation's visit please visit the Office of Governor Tim Pawlenty and Lt.
 Governor Carol Molnau website.

 Campus Kitchens volunteers gathered recently for a photo with President Richard Davenport and Vice President of Academic Affairs Scott Olson.
-The group in the picture includes the executive director of Jumpstart's central region, Presidential Fellow Henry Morris (who helped bring Campus Kitchens to Mankato), Brenda Flannery of the College of Business, Student Leadership Service-Learning Director Kelly Meier, Campus Compact Fellows, Campus Dining staff, Jumpstart members, fraternity and sorority members, IMPACT Programming Board volunteers and other volunteers.
+The group in the picture includes the executive director of Jumpstart's central region, Presidential Fellow Henry Morris (who helped bring Campus Kitchens to Mankato), Brenda Flannery of the College of Business, Student Leadership Service-Learning Director Kelly Meier, Campus Compact Fellows, Campus Dining staff, Jumpstart members, fraternity and sorority members, Student Events Team Programming Board volunteers and other volunteers.

 Campus Kitchens is a national collegiate program that distributes unused food to the hungry.
 Minnesota State Mankato's Campus Kitchens project, coordinated by the Student Leadership Development & Service-Learning Office, started last year, and at its inception was named one of the region's top five collaborative initiatives by the Southern Minnesota Initiative Foundation.